Five classic songs from Tim Rice's musical Chess

-With the news that Tim Rice, Benny Anderson and Bjorn Ulvaeus’ musical Chessis to receive its first major London revival in 30 years (and with tickets now on sale), we revisit the original album recording to bring you five of our favourite songs from the musical (and a couple of brilliantly ‘80s music videos).
+Have you seen The Queen's Gambit on Netflix?
+Then you'll love Chess by Tim Rice, Benny Anderson and Bjorn Ulvaeus' musical.
+We revisit the original album recording to bring you five of our favourite songs from the musical (and a couple of brilliantly '80s music videos).

 The show tells the story of a chess tournament in Italy, and a love triangle that develops between two of the players and one of their assistants.
 The original album features the voices of Murray Head, Elaine Paige, Tommy Körberg, Björn Skifs and Barbara Dickson when it was released in 1984.

 The opening track of the album, it begins with the townspeople of the northern Italian town singing with the mayor about their love for their hometown as they prepare for the world chess championships.
 Beginning with classical swirling strings and an operatic chorus, the song is flipped on its head with the arrival of the American, as Benny Anderson and Bjorn Ulvaeus' ABBA influence can be heard with a thumping disco beat.
 The American, Frederick Trumper, is performed on the album by Murray Head, and sings of being the best there is, but wanting to put on a show, before the townspeople of Merano (Meranoeans?) return to end this belter of an opening.